dhurlburtusa/shortcuts/cron/cron-cheat_sheet.md

 ### Configuration

 The configuration of `cron` is done in what are known as crontabs or cron tables, which are plaintext files in a particular format.
-The `crontab` command is used to create and/or update these crontabs.
+Although the crontabs are plaintext files, it is __strongly__ recommended that you use the `crontab` to create and/or update them.

 #### Format